-Two buses outfitted with trailers would take this group 4 hours and 1000m up to Calvinia, a quiet village at the north end of a mountainous area between the Cape and the Great Karoo desert, the Little Karoo.
-On the ride there, I sat crammed in the back apprehensively listened to friendly, but noticeably fit-looking south africans who passed the journey comparing their ultramarathon and triathlon times.
+Two buses outfitted with trailers would take this group 4 hours and 1000 vertical meters up to Calvinia, a quiet village at the north end of a mountainous area between the Cape and the Great Karoo desert, the “Little Karoo”.
+On the ride there, I sat crammed in the back apprehensively listening to friendly but noticeably fit-looking South Africans who passed the journey comparing their ultramarathon and triathlon times.

-I raised my arm and calmly waited for the riders to flow past, watching as their red lights shrank into the distance.
-As it was still pitch dark, I had to fumble quite a bit to get the chain back on, before remounting, setting to work to reel the bunch back in from last place.
-After some kms I came across two bottles lying in the sand and stopped to recover them, stuffing them in my jersey in the hopes I would soon find their owner.
-It is a rule that you must stop and pick up anything left by other riders, including trash, and when it comes to such rules, I follow.
+I raised my arm and calmly rolled to a stop as the riders flowed around and past me, watching as their red lights shrank into the distance.
+As it was still pitch dark, I had to fumble quite a bit to get the chain back on before remounting and setting to work to reel the bunch back in from last place.
+After some km’s I came across two bottles lying in the sand and stopped to recover them, stuffing them in my jersey in the hopes I would soon find their owner.
+(It is a rule that you must stop and pick up anything left by other riders, including trash, and when it comes to such rules, I follow!)

 Others arrived in a similar state.
 We cursed some more and discussed what do.
 In the distance I could see Watson coming so I decided to wait.
 Darker clouds moved in and I felt cold drops of rain.
-Finally Watson arrived but with bad news – he had reactivated a knee injury and was sure he could not continue, including our bike packing trip which was to begin following the event.
+Finally, Watson arrived but with bad news – he had reactivated a knee injury and was sure he could not continue, including our bike packing trip which was to begin following the event.
 We decided to walk up the mountain.

 The walk was long, steep and relentless.
 We took turns bitching, pushing John’s heavy bike, and talking about the landscape.
-At some point a cold rain started again but thankfully passed.
+At some point, a cold rain started again but thankfully passed.
 We shivered as the altitude rose.
 A 4×4 passed and assured us we were almost there.
 We trudged on for what seemed like a long time more.

 At Nic’s Oasis, even the paramedic is exhausted

 We reached the top and the last checkpoint before the finish where Nic waited with his T2 and usual gourmet bevvy of food and drink.
 This oasis is well known to anyone riding the Tour of Ara, Eroica South Africa or Karoobaix.
 I wrapped myself shivering in a blanket and tried to eat.
 Someone handed me a fancy gin and tonic.
 It was surreal.
-Suddenly after so much desperation we were safe, the climb was over, and the vibe at the bus warm and friendly.
+Suddenly after so much desperation, we were safe, the climb was over, and the vibe at the bus warm and friendly.
 We laughed and bitched some more.
 The sun was getting low and we decided not to carry on.

 John and I feeling the worse for wear

-As we arrived to the hotel all I wanted to do was sleep.
-Most everyone was completely and similarly wasted.
+As we arrived to the hotel, all I wanted to do was sleep.
+Most everyone was completely similarly wasted.
 The mood was dour.
 I sat by the fire, ate joylessly and tried to drink a beer.
 I left to my room without saying good night, showered and curled up exhausted in my sleeping bag on top of my bed, still shivering from exhaustion, and chatted with John briefly before passing out.

-The hotel foyer was cold and filled with spotlessly clean bikes.
+The hotel foyer was cold and oddly filled with spotlessly clean bikes.
 I remember giving my bike to someone the night before, but I had only asked if they could lube the chain, so seeing my cleaned and lubed bike brightened my mood considerably.
 We collected outside under bright, clear skies.
 I noticed some of the riders were very lightly dressed.
-Eventually they would warm up, but they had at least an hour of bone chattering riding ahead, and I for one did not feel sorry for them.
+Eventually, those riders would warm up, but they had at least an hour of bone chattering riding ahead, and I for one did not feel sorry for them.

 After 7km the first break occurred, with about 1/4 of the riders going.
-I could have followed but did not want a repeat of the day before and knew anyway that would be a short-lived escapade.
+I could have followed but did not want a repeat of the day before and knew anyway that would be a short-lived escape.
 I sat at the front of the second group and took turns with two guys from Durban and one of the Flamingos from Joburg.

-One of the Durban guys was intent on hammering at the front so I tucked in at third wheel behind his enormous buddy and enjoyed slipstream for the first time in 200km.
-After a while I glanced behind me and noticed I was in a break, which was great because I had hardly put in any effort.
-It wasn’t long after that the big man providing my windscreen peeled off, as did his buddy at the front with the pineapple calves.
-(I found out later the one had a bad knee.)
-I looked round again to see we were now only two.
+One of the Durban guys was intent on hammering at the front so I tucked in at third wheel behind his enormous buddy and enjoyed a slipstream for the first time in 200km.
+After a while, I glanced behind me and noticed I was in a break, which was great because I had hardly put in any effort.
+It wasn’t long after that that the big man providing my windscreen peeled off, as did his buddy at the front with the pineapple calves.
+(I found out later the one had a knee problem.)
+I looked around again to see we were now only two riders.

 It went on like this for a while, trading places and almost coasting over hill after hill.
-The other rider upped the pace and I let him go.
+The other rider upped the pace and I finally had to let him go.
 I didn’t want to kill myself, and most importantly I needed to finish.
-Finally we reached the start of a massive descent so I stopped to make a video and take some pictures.
-A small group of riders caught up to me, among them race organiser Stan Engelbrecht, who I admire greatly but with whom I was not yet capable of addressing after the forced march hours before.
-That being said, I was having one of the best rides of my life at this point.
+Finally, we reached the start of a massive descent so I stopped to make a video and take some pictures.
+A small group of riders caught up to me, among them race organiser Stan Engelbrecht, a person I admire greatly but with whom I was not yet capable of addressing after the forced march the day before.

 We were crossing through a lot of grazing territory, and though it is proper form to always shut the sheep gate behind you, even if you see another rider coming, at the first gate I was gracious and waited and let the other riders through.
 At the second gate though, the gap was big enough that I shut and fastened it completely, fully, and as tightly as possible.
-I know this is ridiculous since I was not in the top ten, but feeling like it’s a race does powerful things to the mind, charity not being one of them!
+I know this is ridiculous since I was not in the top ten, but feeling like it’s a race does do powerful things to the mind, charity not being one of them!